Patrol / Traffic

 The patrol deputies are divided into four squads.
 Each squad works a twelve-hour shift that provides 24-hour daily service to all unincorporated areas of the county.

 Sgt.
 Maranda Meyer is a patrol division Sgt.
 She directly supervises all deputies in the patrol division and reports to Lt.
-Robert Hull.
+Ed Curtis.
 Sgt.
 Meyer is also in charge of the Patrol Division's FTO Program.

 Sgt.
 Cody Windbigler is the Public Information Officer, he supervises the SRO division, manages Sheriff's Office Social Media, and is the Sheriff's Office's Training Coordinator. email@example.com 573-243-3551 ex 2998